Q&A "From Monitoring to Controlling with Hydrogen Peroxide Sensors"

 At what level of hydrogen peroxide ppm is it safe to enter the decontamination area?

 The bio-decontaminated area can be taken back to normal use once the H2O2 concentration gets below 1 ppm.
-Once ppm is 7 ppm or less, the hospital room can be entered for opening windows etc to accelerate the aeration.

 How does humidity affect a hospital room decontamination process?

 It is easier to generate high concentrations of H2O2 vapor in dry conditions, but high humidity can actually enhance the decontamination especially when low H2O2 concentrations are applied.
 Humidity can be seen as a good thing as long as a sufficient concentration of H2O2 vapor can be generated within the enclosure without reaching condensation.

 What are the benefits of controlling H2O2 vapor injection using the real-time hydrogen peroxide vapor value?

 In controlling processes, we would base our bio-decontamination cycles on real-time measurement results rather than the predetermined injection profile of H2O2 liquid.
 This gives us more flexibility and better information on changes in environmental variables during decontamination cycles.
 Real-time measurement automatically decreases variability of conditions from batch to batch and leads to more stable ppm levels in our processes.
 Additionally, real-time measurement reduces our validation efforts.
 Overall this method of bio-decontamination (monitoring and control) follows the PAT (Process Analytical Technology) ideology.
 We know exactly what is happening in our processes and we are able to act immediately if something goes wrong.

 What are the benefits using inline measurement instead of indicators?